julian36alvarez/Notas/Notas/EnglishB2/Notas.md

 ++++++++++++++++++++++++++++++++++++++++++

 If I win some money, I will buy a new computer.
+As soon as I win some money, I will take a shower.

 I will be happy if i see my mother.

 If the weather is nice, i will go to the beach.